About the Museum

 The Museum in the Large Mansion is the local history museum for the London Boroughs of Ealing and Hounslow.
-Admission is free.
 Its collections have been built up from small beginnings and are now very rich.
-Like the proverbial iceberg, about nine-tenths is “submerged”, in store rather than on display, but the Museum’s changing exhibitions draw upon these collections as well as using some borrowed items.
+Like the proverbial iceberg, about nine-tenths has long been “submerged” in store rather than on display, apart from a modest programme of special exhibitions.
+A short history is set out below, with initial information about the refurbished Museum which will re-opened in the summer of 2018.

 Origins